csugrue/ofSite/_documentation/video/ofVideoPlayer.markdown

 _description: _

-Variable containing the width of the video.
+Boolean varible containing true if the texture has been already allocated inside our video player.